samuelgozlan/amplitude-dev-center/docs/data/sdks/browser-2/index.md

 | There is an introduction of new UTM parameter or `clickId` parameter. | If any utm parameters or `clickId` parameters has been dropped during a session, we will unset it. |
 | The referrer domain changes to a new one. | Referrer domain changed from `a.test.com` to `b.test-new.com`|

-Conversely, attribution tracking will not be conducted under any of the following conditions:
+Amplitude doesn't track marketing attribution under any of the following conditions:

 |Rule|Example|
 |-|-|